amimart/amimart/README.md

 ## Nice to meet you!

-I'm Arnaud Mimart, passionated by cloud native ecosystems I work hard to make my mind interoperable with Kubernetes and projects that gravitate around, my laziness drives me to promote the DevOps culture which I intend to represent body and soul.
+I'm Arnaud Mimart, passionated by cloud native and Web3 ecosystems.
+My laziness drives me to promote the DevOps culture which I intend to represent body and soul.

 I strongly believe Web 3.0 will shape our future, decentralization is a concept that resonates with me.
 I'm currently working on blockchain subjects as I want to contribute and build new usages.